linker3000/MeshBop/README.md

 </div>
 ---

-This package installs a set of muti-tab flows that comprise a trigger/response messaging service for Meshtastic using the Meshtastic TEXTMSG method of message sending and receiving.
-There is also a dashboard page for sending and receiving messages.
+This package installs a set of muti-tab flows that comprise a trigger / response messaging service for Meshtastic using the Meshtastic TEXTMSG method of message sending and receiving.
+There is also a Web-based dashboard page for sending and receiving messages.

 The setup PDF contains mostly the same info as below, so it is not an essential download.